AndreaAlberti07/Amazon-books-reviews-ML/documents/workplan.md

      - Use NBC as a classifier to predict the sentiment of a review.
      - Extract the most useful words from the classifier.
-     - Compute the mean helpfulness ratings for the most useful words.
+     - Compute the number of positive words in each review.

 - **Missing Values**: